 It’s now been about five years since I began covering the prepaid market.
 Over those five years there have been major changes to prepaid debit cards.
 First fees began to come down, to the point that many prepaid cards are free.
 Then some major companies entered the market, such as Wal-mart and Chase.
-And now American Express has taken it to the next level with a card called Serve.
+And now American Express, a Dough Roller advertiser*, has taken it to the next level with a card called Serve.

 Think of Serve as a prepaid account, not just a card.
 It includes a reloadable prepaid debit card, of course, but the account includes several unique features.
 Here are the card’s features: